| -------- Original Message --------

 a non-Adventist minister with legal action in order to shut him

+up regarding his concerns over alleged child molestation?
 Since the attorney who sent this threatening letter does or

-Question 29: Did Mr. Riva perform his services for
+has served 3ABN, this question appears in order: Question 29: Did Mr. Riva perform his services for

 Tommy Shelton pro bono, or did Tommy pay for them out of his